-Hurricane Maria, another Category 4 storm, devastated Puerto Rico’s power infrastructure, and forced 70,000 people into evacuation.
-Medical volunteers like National Nurses United(NNU) and Registered Nurse Response Network (RNRN) spent 2 weeks giving aid in Puerto Rico, risking their own health in order to share their medical expertise.
+In 2017, the US had 16 natural disasters.
+Drought, wildfires, flooding, freezing, severe weather, tornadoes, and three hurricanes.
+Hurricane Harvey affected 13 million people from Texas to Kentucky.
+300 volunteer organizations stepped up to help.
+Hurricane Maria devastated Puerto Rico’s power infrastructure, and forced 70,000 people into evacuation.
+Medical volunteers like National Nurses United(NNU) and Registered Nurse Response Network (RNRN) spent 2 weeks in Puerto Rico, risking their own health to help.

-This rise in large-scale disasters shed light on a gap in our federal legal system; federal protection of volunteer medical professionals from medical liability lawsuits in all 50 states.
-It is important that medical professionals across the nation are not dissuaded from traveling to affected areas and providing care due to fear of a lawsuit.
+This rise in large-scale disasters shed light on a gap in our federal legal system – federal protection for volunteer medical professionals from medical liability lawsuits.
+In a time of crisis, medical professionals shouldn’t be dissuaded from traveling to areas in need lawsuit.

 The Good Samaritan Health Professionals Act